cardcomm/cgminerLCDStats/MinePeon Install.md

-NOTE: This Guide Is Deprecated.
-As of version 0.2.3a MinePeon has built in support for cgminerLCDStats.
 See Below for information on updating to the latest version of cgminerLCDStats on MinePeon-0.2.3
 -----------------------------------------------------------------------------------------------------

 To update cgminerLCDStats to the latest version, use the following commands from the terminal window or VIA ssh